Sporting CP: Motto

-Crests and motto
+Crests

-Since its formation, Sporting CP's motto is: "effort, dedication, devotion and glory".
-To keep up with times, the Club's emblem has been modernized throughout history and this led to the development of various crests consistent with the history of the Club: in all of them, the rampant Lion and the color green have always been present in prominence.
-Since its founding on 1 July 1906, Sporting has already had five emblems, in addition to two commemorating crests for the fiftieth (1956) and the one hundredth years of existence (2006) of the club.
+The stylized rampant lion of the crest was taken by the Viscount of Alvalade from the heraldry of Dom Fernando de Castello-Branco, Mayor of Cascais and the main promoter of football at Sporting Club de Cascais (widely known at the time as Sporting Club da Parada).
+However, Castello-Branco demanded that the color used by the new sports club should not be blue, since that was already a color adopted by Sporting Club da Parada.
+To keep up with times, the club's emblem has been modernized throughout history and this led to the development of various crests consistent with the history of the club: in all of them, the rampant lion and the color green, as well as the full name of the club (Sporting Clube de Portugal) or its initials (SCP), have always been present in prominence.
+Since its founding on the 1st July 1906, Sporting has already had five emblems, in addition to two commemorating crests for the fiftieth (1956) and the one hundredth years of existence (2006) of the club.

-The current emblem presents an image with simplified framing while maintaining the green color in the shield and adding three horizontal white stripes that symbolize the Club's shirt.
+Sporting CP radically changed its emblem in 2001 to convey a message of modernity, more geared towards the new technologies at the time.
+The current emblem presents an image with simplified framing while maintaining the green color in the shield and adding three horizontal white stripes that symbolize the club's shirt.
 Complemented with the words 'Sporting' and 'Portugal', now written in full, they emphasize the national dimension of the club and clarify its name internationally.
-The Lion appears in golden color and the acronym "SCP" is shown like a crown on top of the shield.
-This crest was adopted in 2001.
+A stylized rampant lion appears in golden color and the acronym "SCP", which stands for the club's name (Sporting Clube de Portugal), is shown like a crown on top of the shield.